DevChoco/CAP-VTON/README.md

 ## Acknowledgement
 This work was developed by extending [Leffa](https://github.com/franciszzj/LEFFA).
 We would like to acknowledge the contributions of the original authors.
 For in-depth technical details, please see the [Leffa Paper](https://arxiv.org/pdf/2412.08486).
-Relevant benchmarks can be found on [Papers with Code](https://paperswithcode.com/sota/virtual-try-on-on-viton-hd).

 ## Citation